1deekshasingh/1deekshasingh/README.md

 - 🌱 I’m currently learning Web techs
 - 👯 I’m looking to collaborate on Projects
 - 🤔 I’m looking for help with Back-end techs
-- 💬 Ask me about Web technolgies
+- 💬 Ask me about Web technologies
 - 📫 How to reach me: Email - deekshasingh3330@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like listening to songs